The Best Spots to Drink in Charlotte Right Now

 The Thirsty Beaver is the place to play darts, listen to Merle Haggard on the jukebox, and drink a PBR.
 Although construction is going on all around it, The Beaver has gained international attention as being an endearing middle finger to the development currently going on in Charlotte.
 Reminiscent of the movie Up, The Beaver is a true Charlotte staple.
 Stay warm all year long by drinking shots of Fireball and challenging your friends to a game of pool.

 In a short amount of time, Hattie’s has established a cult following that is rightly deserved.
 Artists, bankers, and everyone else in between come to Hattie’s to unwind after a long day.
-Karaoke, a cozy inside that leads out to a spacious patio, a craft beer selection, and an ever-improving cocktail program make this a Charlotte favorite year-round.
-Also, for the Pappy fans… Hattie’s is one of only 20 places in Charlotte that procured a bottle… so get in quickly for a sample.
+Karaoke, live music, a cozy inside that leads out to a spacious patio, board games and other games to play (Mario Kart, anyone?), only adds to the vibe and the beer and cocktail selections.

 Ping-pong, pickle back shots, and people watching